carljparker/checkins-uw-ios-hw6/readme.txt

+### Cannot Segue from a View Controller Embedded in a Nav Controller ###

+### Cannot Push a Navigation Controller ###

+The following code compiles but fails at runtime with the error:
+`'NSInvalidArgumentException', reason: 'Pushing a navigation controller is not supported'`

+    GetImageViewController *getImageViewController = [[GetImageViewController alloc] init];
+    GetImageNavController *getImageNavController = [[GetImageNavController alloc] initWithRootViewController:getImageViewController];

+    [[self navigationController] pushViewController:getImageNavController animated:YES];

 ### Correct LocationManager Request for NSLocationUsageDescription ###

 When we went through the demo for location services in class, we used